LL.M. and S.J.D. Application Instructions

 A personal interview is not required as part of the evaluation process.
 Interested persons are, however, welcome to visit the Law School, sit in on classes and meet with the director or another member of the Graduate Committee.
 Such visits must be arranged in advance by contacting the Graduate Studies Office.
 Interested candidates are also able to set up a videoconference or Skype interview.

-Most applicants for admission to the S.J.D. program have already completed the Law School's LL.M. program.
-In exceptional cases, the Graduate Committee will consider applications from persons who have received the LL.M. or its equivalent from another U.S. law school and from those who have already achieved professional distinction in law teaching, private practice or government service.
-Applicants who do not already hold the Law School's LL.M. will not be considered for candidacy until they have completed two semesters in residence demonstrating honors ability in a program of study consisting of 12-16 hours of courses, seminars and/or independent study as may be prescribed and approved by the director of graduate studies.
+Many applicants for admission to the S.J.D. program have already completed the Law School's LL.M. program.
+In cases, the Graduate Committee will consider applications from persons who have received the LL.M. or its equivalent from another U.S. law school and from those who have already achieved professional distinction in law teaching, private practice or government service.
+Applicants who do not already hold the Law School's LL.M. will not be considered for candidacy until they have completed two semesters in residence demonstrating honors ability in a program of study consisting of 24 hours of courses, seminars and/or independent study as may be prescribed and approved by the director of graduate studies.

-The Law School does not offer financial aid to S.J.D. students.
+The Law School does not typically offer financial aid to S.J.D. students.
 The application deadline for S.J.D. applications is Feb.
 1.

 If you are applying for admission as an in-state student, complete the Application for In-State Educational Privileges and submit it directly to the Committee on Virginia Status.
 The form should be sent either via fax to 434-982-2663, or via email to email@example.com or firstname.lastname@example.org.
 If you email the form, please be sure that it is a scanned copy with your actual signature on it.
 This form is not transmitted electronically by LSAC and must be sent separately.
 We cannot classify you as a resident candidate without this form.
 If you have any questions about the form or your residency status, please contact the Virginia Status Office at 434-982-3391 or 434-982-3397.

 Charlottesville, Virginia 22903-1738